Sathyaish/Auth0/Article/How to create an application in Kotlin and secure it using Json Web Tokens (JWT’s).md

 ```

 The benefits of using a JWT with claims based authentication, as obvious from the commentary above, are:

-a.
-Works in a clustered environment as well as a single-server deployment.
+1. Works in a clustered environment as well as a single-server deployment.
-b.
-Works when the client and the authorization server are independent parties not necessarily provided by the same vendor.
+2. Works when the client and the authorization server are independent parties not necessarily provided by the same vendor.
-c.
-Can be used to centralize and jettison out the authentication and authorization of a large system.
+3. Can be used to centralize and jettison out the authentication and authorization of a large system.
-d.
-Can be used even when each of the OAuth servers, resource servers or authorization servers are written using different technologies.
+4. Can be used even when each of the OAuth servers, resource servers or authorization servers are written using different technologies.
 For example, one of your resource servers could be written using ASP.NET, one using PHP and the authorization server could be written using Python.
-e.
-There is no affinity between the client and the server.
+5. There is no affinity between the client and the server.
 Any server will fulfil a request as long as the request has the access token.
-f.
-Unless your session data is large, there is no need to maintain session separately.
+6. Unless your session data is large, there is no need to maintain session separately.
 The expiry on the access token represents the session.
 The request doesn’t need to have come to the same server before in order to preserve session information.
 No session history need be created with each individual resource server.
-g.
-Since the access token can be encrypted or signed, it can be protected from man in the middle attacks.
+7. Since the access token can be encrypted or signed, it can be protected from man in the middle attacks.

 It is mandated that we perform token based authorization on a secure channel such as SSL/TLS/HTTPS.